Italian Somalis: Italian Somaliland

+In 1929 the Corriere della Somalia, the first newspaper of the colony, began publication.
+It was initially written in Italian.

 Crowned Prince Umberto I would make his second publicized visit to Italian Somaliland in October 1934.

 In 1936, Italy then integrated Eritrea, Ethiopia, and Italian Somaliland into a unitary colonial state called Italian East Africa (Africa Orientale Italiana), thereby enlarging Italian Somaliland from 500,000 km2 to 700,000 km2 with the addition of the Ogaden and so creating the Somalia Governorate.

 From 1936 to 1940, new roads such as the "Imperial Road" from Mogadishu to Addis Ababa were constructed in the region, as were new schools, hospitals, ports and bridges.
 New railways were also built, such as the Mogadishu-Villabruzzi Railway (Italian: Ferrovia Mogadiscio-Villabruzzi).

 During the first half of 1940, there were about 50,000 Italians living in Italian Somaliland.
 In urban areas, the colony was one of the most developed on the continent in terms of standard of living.
-In the late 1930s the triangle area between Italian Mogadiscio, Merca and Villabruzzi was fully developed in agriculture (with a growing export of bananas to Europe), but was even experiencing an initial industrial development thanks to the presence of asphalted roads, railways, and a new international airport & port in the capital.
+In the late 1930s the triangle area between Italian Mogadiscio, Merca and Villabruzzi was fully developed in agriculture (with a growing export of bananas to Europe), and was even experiencing an initial industrial development thanks to the presence of asphalted roads, railways, and a new international airport & port in the capital.

 In the second half of 1940, Italian troops invaded British Somaliland and ejected the British.
 The Italians also occupied areas bordering Jubaland around the villages of Moyale and Buna.
 However, Britain retained control of the almost exclusively Somali-inhabited Northern Frontier District.

 In the spring of 1941, Britain regained control of British Somaliland and conquered Italian Somaliland with the Ogaden after some months of bloody fighting in all Italian East Africa.
 However, until the summer of 1943, there was an Italian guerrilla war in all the areas of the former Italian East Africa.